serverless/serverless/docs/guides/sam.md

           STAGE: ${env:USER}
 ```

-For more information about these variabels, take a look at the [Serverless Variables Docs](./variables/README.md).
+For more information about these variables, take a look at the [Serverless Variables Docs](./variables/README.md).